FAANG/dcc-documentation/docs/experiment/ena_validation_conversion.md

 The [FAANG validation tool](https://data.faang.org/validation/experiments) will validate required assay specific tabs for any of the assay types contained within the [FAANG experiment metadata rules](https://data.faang.org/ruleset/experiments#standard).
-You can upload your completed Experiment template, as was possible for your sample metadata template.
-This will alert you to any errors that need resolving before submission.
+You can upload your completed Experiment template in the same way as your Sample metadata template.
+This will allow the system to identify and report any errors that must be resolved before submission.
 Please contact [FAANG DCC](mailto:faang-dcc@ebi.ac.uk) for guidance if required.